Sage-Bionetworks/schematic/README.md

 * https://github.com/ncihtan/data-models/
 * https://github.com/nf-osi/nf-metadata-dictionary/

-> [!IMPORTANT]
-> Your local working directory would typically have `model.jsonld` and `config.yml` side-by-side.
-The path to your data model should match what is in `config.yml`.
-You will find more context on the `config.yml` in section [6.
-Set up configuration files](#6-set-up-configuration-files).

 ### 5. Obtain Google credential files

 Any function that interacts with a google sheet (such as `schematic manifest get`) requires google cloud credentials.